 'My final decision' - Ziyech rules out Morocco return as Chelsea star confirms international retirement at 28

-Chelsea star Hakim Ziyech says he will not return to the Moroccan national team amid an ongoing war of words with head coach Vahid Halilhodzic.
+Chelsea star Hakim Ziyech says he will not return to the Morocco national team amid an ongoing war of words with head coach Vahid Halilhodzic.

-Ziyech was excluded from Morocco's Afcon squad and, after they're elimination, Halilhodzic said Ziyech would not be welcomed back into the team "even if his name was Lionel Messi".
+Ziyech was excluded from Morocco's Afcon squad and, after their elimination, Halilhodzic said Ziyech would not be welcomed back into the team "even if his name was Lionel Messi".

 Editors' Picks